marcuswhybrow/ray-peat-rodeo/README.md

 extension, sometimes it will have no extension.
 Let's assume it's `.opus`.

 I then ask Whisper AI to transcribe the audio file and output a JSON file describing the results.
-I believe it's faster to tell Whisper it's and English language conversion:
+I believe it's faster to tell Whisper it's an English language conversion:

 ```bash
 whisper --language English --output_format json 2022-02-02.opus
 ```

-This takes a while, and great while on old laptops.
+This takes a while, and a great while on old laptops.
 But once it's done you shoud have a file in the same directory called `2022-02-02.json`.
-I've chosen JSON for it's flexibility in the next step.
+Whisper has many output formats, but I've chosen JSON for it's flexibility in the next step.

 The closest format whisper can output is `txt`.
 But this has no timestamp data in the output text.
 I'd like to pepper in timestamps (which whisper knows about) every minute or so into the resulting output.
-And I want them to adhere to out custom markdown extension: `[h:mm:ss]` e.g. `[1:23:45]`.
-The square brackets are important too.
+And I want them to adhere to our custom markdown extension format: `[h:mm:ss]` e.g. `[1:23:45]`.
+The square brackets are important.

 So I call a custom tool written for this project that reads the JSON, ouputting text in the way I've just descibed.
-I use linux redirection to append the that result to the end of the markdown file I started with:
+I use linux redirection to append that result to the end of the markdown file I started with:

 ```bash